 Please note that the Havasu Falls campground has no running water, no bathrooms with showers.
 There are only primitive compost toilets.
 You cannot take water-polluting cosmetics, so do not pack them with you.

 - Toothbrush and toothpaste.
 Small travel kit is enough for 3 days camping.

 - Cleaning wipes or baby wipes.
 There is no shower or running water in the Havasupai campground.
 So take a lot of refreshing wipes.
 Please do not bring soap or shampoo and do not use any cosmetics in the water.
 Even those that are biodegradable threaten animal life.
 Intimate wet wipes are essential if you are a woman.
 Chris uses Mens Shower Body Wipes.

 - Sun-screen lotion.
 You need it during summer because in Havasu Falls it’s sweltering.

 - Hand sanitizer and toilet paper.
 Just in case.
 But usually is on the campsite.

-Agnes uses Nikon D750 – an optimal choice for traveling photographers because it’s light camera with excellent quality sensor and very ergonomic.
+Agnes uses Nikon D750 – an optimal choice for traveling photographers because it’s a light camera with excellent quality sensors and is very ergonomic.

 - Ultra-wide Lens.
 In the case of Canon, we recommend EF 16-35mm f/4L IS USM or EF 16-35mm f/2.8L or cheaper 17-40mm f/4L EF Ultra Wide Angle.
 In Nikon system, it’s good to have Nikon AF-S NIKKOR 14-24mm f/2.8G ED or Nikon AF-S FX NIKKOR 16-35mm f/4G ED VR.